Main Sector Rotation ETF (BATS:SECT) Reaches New 12-Month High – Still a Buy?

-Shares of Main Sector Rotation ETF (BATS:SECT – Get Free Report) hit a new 52-week high on Monday .
-The stock traded as high as $60.70 and last traded at $64.50, with a volume of 89121 shares trading hands.
+Main Sector Rotation ETF (BATS:SECT – Get Free Report) shares hit a new 52-week high during trading on Monday .
+The stock traded as high as $60.70 and last traded at $63.6850, with a volume of 89121 shares.
 The stock had previously closed at $60.37.

-The company also recently announced a quarterly dividend, which was paid on Monday, September 29th.
-Investors of record on Tuesday, September 23rd were paid a dividend of $0.1049 per share.
+The company also recently declared a quarterly dividend, which was paid on Monday, September 29th.
+Investors of record on Tuesday, September 23rd were paid a $0.1049 dividend.
+This represents a $0.42 annualized dividend and a yield of 0.7%.
 The ex-dividend date of this dividend was Tuesday, September 23rd.
-This represents a $0.42 annualized dividend and a yield of 0.7%.

 Main Sector Rotation ETF Company Profile